Need Microscopes for your Lab?

 Objective lenses: There are usually 3-5 optical lens objectives on a compound microscope, each with different magnification levels – most commonly 4x, 10x, 40x, and 100x.
 The total magnification of a compound microscope is calculated by multiplying the objective lens magnification by the eyepiece magnification level.
 So, a compound microscope with a 10x eyepiece magnification looking through the 40x objective lens has a total magnification of 400x (10 x 40).

 Nosepiece: Holds the objective lenses and attaches them to the microscope head.
-The nosepiece rotates to change which objective lens is in working position.
+The nosepiece rotates to change which objective lens is in the working position.

 Eyepiece (or ocular): The part that you looked through at the top of the compound microscope.
 Eyepieces typically have ocular lenses with magnification between 5x and 30x.
 Many microscopes are fitted with foldable rubber eye guards that can help minimize ambient light.